afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 upload and run the [I2C probe](../../../../src/Firmware/I2C_probe/I2C_probe.ino) firmware provided in this project.
 It will tell how many chips were found on the I2C bus and their full addresses.

+Note that *hardware addresses* are in the range from 0 to 7 (inclusive), while *full addresses* are in the range from 0 to 127 (inclusive).

 #### I2C bus customization

 The firmware will use the default `SDA` and `SCL` pins in your DevKit board.